The Graduate Union asks Middle Common Rooms (MCRs), or their equivalent, to pay an annual affiliation fee to the Graduate Union.

 In most universities, money allocated for student unions comes directly to the union.
 In Cambridge the situation is complicated by the college system.
 The Graduate Union does receive significant central funding, covering core costs of employing staff and providing facilities and basic services.
-However it does not stretch much further than this.
-Income from affiliation fees is used by the Graduate Union to create budgets for activity in particular areas – welfare, international students, mature students, and others.
-Most of these budgets are directly controlled by committees of MCR representatives (welfare officers, for instance).
+Income from affiliation fees is used by the Graduate Union to strengthen budgets for activity in key student-facing areas – welfare, international students, student parents, and others.
+Most of these budgets are directly controlled by the GU's elected officers (sabbatical officers or part-time officers).

 How is the level of fee decided?

 The GU Council is responsible for setting the level of the affiliation fee each year.
 The GU Council includes representatives from each MCR so MCRs have a direct and decisive say in setting their fee.